rg-software/grading-cat/readme.md

 ```

 for more information.

+### JPlag Changes

+Grading Cat uses a [slightly modified](https://github.com/hrmck/jplag/tree/report_pairs) version of JPlag with additional logging capability.
+Newer JPlag builds have to be patched in a similar manner to be compatible with Grading cat.

+### Structuring Assignments

 When designing a course, one might ask what should be the right unit of work for a single assignment.
 For example, if a student has to solve four exercises every week, should each exercise be submitted as a separate zip file or they all should be archived together?